 For more information or to join the Uniting Network go to their website...

 Uniting Network and the Uniting Church in Australia have published a number of resources on sexuality, gender identity and intersex status.

 Equal Voices is a movement of straight and LGBTIQA+ and Christians who mourn the silencing and rejection of Christians who are LGBTIQA+ by our churches.
-We are committed to the cultivation of church cultures in which LGBTIQ+ people are welcomed and accepted on the same basis as anyone whose sexuality is ‘straight’.
+We are committed to the cultivation of church cultures in which LGBTIQA+ people are welcomed and accepted on the same basis as anyone whose sexuality is ‘straight’.